Gatherings restricted, schools closed: What's being done to fight COVID-19

 All bars and restaurants, except for takeout and delivery, have been closed.

-Also closed are recreational facilities, public libraries, private schools, licensed child-care centres, movie theatres and concert venues.
+Also closed are recreational facilities, public libraries, private schools, licensed child-care centres, movie theatres, concert venues and provincial parks.

-Any public events of more than 50 people, including parades, events and services at places of worship, are prohibited.
+The province has slashed the number of people allowed to gather at a time from 50 to five, however, up to 10 people can gather at funerals, and child-care centres looking after the kids of front-line workers can have up to 50 people on site.
+There’s also an exception for households with more than five people.

-The City of Toronto has also shut down playgrounds, sports fields, off-leash dog parks, skateboard parks and picnic areas.
-Parking lots attached to parks are closed.
+The City of Toronto has closed its playgrounds, sports fields, off-leash dog parks, skateboard parks, picnic areas and parking lots attached to parks.

+Ontario has also introduced major fines for companies involved in price gouging of items in short supply, such as hand sanitizer and disinfectant wipes.

 —